luzritacco/luzritacco/README.md

 <h1 align="center">About Me:</h1>

 **I am Luz Mireya Ritacco** I have always been passionate about engineering and technology.
-I am from Colombia and after immigrating to the U.S.A I studied and graduated from NJIT with a **B.S in Electrical and Computer Engineering Technology** and then a **Master’s in Engineering Management**.
-But I also had another dream: to have a family.
-I met my husband when I was at school, and we got married soon after graduation.
-We decided to have children, and I was blessed with three beautiful kids: two boys and a girl.
-They are the joy of my life and the reason I keep pushing the limits and pursuing my dreams.

-After achieving my goals of gaining my degrees and having a family, my next goal is to go back to a professional role, I'm currenly taking a **Fellowship in cybersecurity at The Knowledge House**, I have found a strong passion for this field.
-This reflects my enthusiasm for constantly learning new things and finding new challenges.
-I think I can be a role model for other women like me who paused their professional career to raise a family and now I am  back with full energy with a lifelong learning spirit.
-I believe it is never too late to start over and pursue your passion and new aspirations.
+I graduated from NJIT with a B.S. in **Electrical and Computer Engineering Technology** and later earned a master’s degree in **Engineering Management**.
+After achieving my academic goals and starting a family, I am now eager to return to a professional role.
+Currently, I am pursuing a fellowship in cybersecurity, as I have developed a strong passion for this field.I am enthusiastic about connecting with others and exploring new opportunities in cybersecurity

 #
 My experience at TKH has prepared me well for the challenges and opportunities in the cybersecurity field.
 I have learned valuable skills and knowledge that will help me succeed in this career path.
 I am confident and eager to pursue my new role as a cybersecurity professional.